plone/documentation/docs/contributing/index.md

 This part of the documentation describes how to contribute to Plone, including all its projects and repositories under the Plone GitHub organization.

+If instead you want to create a web application project using Plone, see {doc}`/install/create-project`.

 To contribute to any project in Plone, you must follow the policies of the [Plone Foundation](https://plone.org/foundation), [Plone GitHub organization](https://github.com/plone/) and the specific project.

 This chapter covers policies that apply to all Plone projects.